MSU-Libraries/catalog/docs/bots.md

 1. To identify that there is a bot "attack" happening, you can check the CPU and memory usage of the catalog container.
 If you see unusually high CPU load versus normal traffic, this might be an indicator of bots.
-Additionally, if you see a rise in the number of requests to the catalog (such as from the [Apache Requests Graph](https://catalog.lib.msu.edu/monitoring/graphs/apache_requests/day) on the monitoring site), this can be an indication that bots are crawling the site aggresively.
+Additionally, if you see a rise in the number of requests to the catalog (such as from the [Apache Requests Graph](https://catalog.lib.msu.edu/monitoring/graphs/apache_requests/day) on the monitoring site), this can be an indication that bots are crawling the site aggressively
    ```bash
    # Checking container stats for CPU usage
    docker stats $(docker ps -q -f name=catalog-prod-catalog_catalog)